ngshiheng/burplist/README.md

 # Burplist

-The goal here is to aggregate all the available beer (preferably craft beer) data in Singapore into a single location.
+The goal here is to aggregate all the available beer (preferably craft beer) data in Singapore into a single location

 ## Start Crawling